Axway/amplify-fusion-labs/file-integration/README.md

 * Download the file leads.csv from [**here**](assets/leads.csv)
 * Launch your FTP client (e.g. FileZilla) and create a connection to the SFTP Server using the credentials from the Connection and connect to the SFTP server.
 Select the `/incoming` folder to upload to (as this will trigger your integration)
   ![filezilla connection](images/lab1-filezilla-connection.png)
-* Upload leads2.csv to the `/incoming` folder which will trigger your integration
+* Upload leads.csv to the `/incoming` folder which will trigger your integration
 * Go to the Monitor
   ![monitor dashboard](images/lab1-monitor-dashboard.png)
 * Click on the transaction